 The VRTSvlic package enables product licensing.
 After the VRTSvlic is installed, the following commands and their manual pages are available on the system:

-vxlicinst Installs a license key for a Veritas InfoScale product vxlicinstupgrade Upgrades your license key when you have a product or older license already present on the system.
+vxlicinstupgrade Installs or upgrades your license key when you have a product or older license already present on the system.